cc13qq/CAD/README.md

 ├── ...
 ```

-All of the adversarial data are generated using torchattacks.
+All of the adversarial data is generated using torchattacks.
 Please configure config_cifar10.py first.

 ### Data
-Our data is converted to .pt formation.
+Our data is converted to .pt format.
 You can make adversarial data using make_adv_normal.py.

 ### Pretrained Model
-You can download pretrained clean model from [here](https://huggingface.co/cc13qq/cifar10_wrn-28-10/tree/main).
+You can download a pretrained clean model from [here](https://huggingface.co/cc13qq/cifar10_wrn-28-10/tree/main).
-And put it to the direction './net_weights/Clean/wrn-28-10-dropout0.3.pth'.
+And put it in the direction './net_weights/Clean/wrn-28-10-dropout0.3.pth'.

 ### Run
 python cifar10_online.py